-Once an Item Home Page is selected, you may see basic information about that manufacturer and component, such as operating instructions, care and maintenance, etc. You will also see a list of "Item Home Page Items (IHPi's), or the components that are available (standard or optional) in your coach based on the model and year.
+Once an Item Home Page is selected (i.e. Sony Blu-ray Players), you may see basic information about that manufacturer and component, such as operating instructions, care and maintenance, etc. You will also see a list of "Item Home Page Items (IHPi's), or the components that are available (standard or optional) in your coach based on the model and year.